Catherine Daniel1

 M, #144204, b.
 2 October 1899, d.
 17 September 1979

-Benjamin Ludlow Bathurst, 2nd Viscount Bledisloe was born on 2 October 1899 at Westbury, Wiltshire, England.1 He was the son of Charles Bathurst, 1st Viscount Bledisloe and Hon.
+Benjamin Ludlow Bathurst, 2nd Viscount Bledisloe was born on 2 October 1899 at Westbury, Wiltshire, EnglandG.1 He was the son of Charles Bathurst, 1st Viscount Bledisloe and Hon.
 Bertha Susan Lopes.1 He married Joan Krishaber, daughter of Otto Krishaber, on 2 June 1933.1 He died on 17 September 1979 at age 79.2

-Benjamin Ludlow Bathurst, 2nd Viscount Bledisloe was educated at Eton College, Eton, Berkshire, England.1 He fought in the First World War.3 He gained the rank of Second Lieutenant in the service of the Royal Artillery.3 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.).1 He was admitted to Lincoln's Inn in 1927 entitled to practice as a Barrister-at-Law.3 He was admitted to Inner Temple in 1927 entitled to practice as a Barrister-at-Law.1 He fought in the Second World War.3 He gained the rank of Squadron Leader in the service of the Royal Air Force.3 He held the office of a Bencher of Lincoln's Inn in 1956.3 He succeeded to the title of 2nd Viscount Bledisloe [U.K., 1935] on 3 July 1958.2 He succeeded to the title of 2nd Baron Bledisloe, of Lydney, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He fought in the First World War.3 He gained the rank of Second Lieutenant in the Royal Artillery.3 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Bachelor of Arts (B.A.)1 He was admitted to Lincoln's Inn in 1927 entitled to practise as a Barrister-at-Law.3 He was admitted to Inner Temple in 1927 entitled to practise as a Barrister-at-Law.1 He gained the rank of Squadron Leader in the Royal Air Force.3 He fought in the Second World War.3 He held the office of a Bencher of Lincoln's Inn in 1956.3 He succeeded as the 2nd Viscount Bledisloe [U.K., 1935] on 3 July 1958.2 He succeeded as the 2nd Baron Bledisloe, of Lydney, co.
 Gloucester [U.K., 1918] on 3 July 1958.2

 Children of Benjamin Ludlow Bathurst, 2nd Viscount Bledisloe and Joan Krishaber